EberlyODL/phys010sjv11/generator_transformer.md

 - M: So, we have kinetic energy in red loop -> energy of magnetic field -> kinetic energy of electron in blue loop.
 - S: Hmmm.
 I guess that magnetic field is a real thing then!

-In the following demo, I will show you a transformer in action!
+In the following demo, Dr. Leblond shows us a transformer in action!

 [ciscode|rev=1|tool=elmsmedia|item=2167|entity_type=node|render=display_mode|display_mode=mediavideo]